nickknw/nickknowlson.com/_posts/2013-04-16-why-maybe-is-better-than-null.markdown

 used to represent emptiness and invalid values.
 But it isn't a very good tool, or at least not as good as it could be.

-Maybe is a tool that fills the same gap as null but is much more helpful to programmers.
+Maybe is a tool that fills the same gap as `null` but is much more helpful to programmers.
 It helps directly address the core problem of "people not properly reasoning about their functions" by pointing out mistakes in reasoning earlier.
 With it you can statically verify that all null checks are made, and eliminate an entire class of run-time errors.

-It is not a silver bullet, but it **is** a better tool.
+I'm not claiming it is a silver bullet, but it **is** a better tool.

 <h4><a id="default-value" href="#default-value" class="header_link">Null is meaningful!
 What if a value cannot have any meaningful default value?</a> </h4>